zachvalenta/jvns.ca/source/_posts/2016-03-12-how-does-perf-work-and-some-questions.markdown

 My goal: understand how perf does sampling of CPU events.
 For the sake of argument, let's pretend we only wanted to save the state of the CPU's registers every time we sample.

 We know from the [`perf_event_open` man page](http://man7.org/linux/man-pages/man2/perf_event_open.2.html) that perf writes out events to userspace ("hi!
 I am in julia's awesome function right now!").
-It does this using a _ring buffer_.
+It writes events to a mmap'd _ring buffer_.
 Which is some data structure in memory.
 Okay.

 Further inspection of this 10,000 line `core.c` file reveals that the code outputs data to userspace in the `perf_event_update_userpage` function.